pkholland/anon/README.md

 Linux has an errno code named EAGAIN which it returns when certain operations that are requested to be non-blocking are not currently possible for one reason or another.
-A common use of EAGAIN would be to set `accept_socket` above to be non-blocking, and then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be requested when the code called `accept`.
+A common use of EAGAIN would be to set `listening_socket` above to be non-blocking, and then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be requested when the code called `accept`.
 That kind of usage would allow that thread of execution